- UNIVERSALIST

 Most of ’em figure it works like this:

-And of course there’s their fallback position about God being love, so he’d never throw loved ones into hell if he could help it.
-You could show ’em how every bible reference they use is
+And of course there’s their fallback position about God being love.
+And a loving God would never throw loved ones into hell if he could help it, right?

 Okay, I’ll concede two of the universalists’ points: